ZengineHQ/developers/plugins/getting-started/index.md

 {% endhighlight %}

 A plugin can also have multiple `interfaces`.
-This allows you to develop a plugin that with different types, for example a common use case is a plugin with the types `full-page` and `settings`.
+This allows you to develop a plugin with different types, for example a common use case is a plugin with both `full-page` and `settings` types.

 {% highlight javascript %}
 {% raw %}